-- 1. The percentages shown are percentages of pensionable pay and apply to all members, including those who are members under the 50:50 option under the LGPS. - 2.
-Where the secondary rate is a deduction to the primary rate due to an employer being in surplus, the total annual contributions payable by each employer will be subject to a minimum of nil % i.e. no monies can be refunded to an employer whilst they participate in the Fund. - 3.
-The above primary and secondary contributions include provision for the estimated effect of the McCloud judgment based on the proposed remedy set out in the 2020 Government consultation.
-Once the final remedy for McCloud is known, the position will be reviewed. - 4.
+- 5. The above primary and secondary contributions include provision for the estimated effect of the McCloud judgment based on the proposed remedy set out in the 2020 Government consultation.
+Once the final remedy for McCloud is known, the position will be reviewed. - 6.
 Separate payments will be made from the North East Scotland Pension Fund to the Aberdeen City Council Transport Fund in relation to pension increases payable to retired members relating to benefits accrued prior to 26 October 1986, unless capitalised via a one off payment as agreed with the Administering Authority of both Funds and First Aberdeen Limited which results in the ceasing of the arrangement.
 Any required recharge amounts will be calculated by the Fund separately where appropriate.